 for 12-part chorus a cappella

 Approximate Duration 7'

-Eons from now, a lost satellite floats in the Megallanic Cloud (Nubeculae Megallani), a group of dwarf galaxies.
+Eons from now, a lost satellite floats in the Magallanic Cloud (Nubeculae Magallani), a group of dwarf galaxies.
 The satellite picks up a glimpse of ancient light from Earth.
 The light is old because it has been traveling for so long, and it reveals a look into Earth’s distant past.
-Focusing its telescope, this robotic observer witnesses the Maori (the indigenous people of New Zealand) chanting to the Megallanic Cloud, which appears as a cluster of stars when seen from Earth’s surface.
+Focusing its telescope, this robotic observer witnesses the Maori (the indigenous people of New Zealand) chanting to the Magallanic Cloud, which appears as a cluster of stars when seen from Earth’s surface.
 They invoke the power of the stars to bring bountiful food:

 Distant future meets distant past in this brief moment.
 Then the telescope retracts, the satellite floats on, and the Maori leave their vegetable shoots in thanks.